couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

     at com.couchbase.client.internal.HttpFuture.get(HttpFuture.java:82)
 ```

-If you always try to load a fresh `View` object this will most probably not happen, but could arise when you are caching `View` definitions that get deleted or renamed.
+If you always try to load a fresh `View` object this is not likely to happen, but could arise when you are caching `View` definitions that get deleted or renamed.

 `TimeoutExceptions` can arise on all view method calls, most of the time because one part in the request/response cycles is slowing down (client, network or server).
-They should be cought, logged and investigated properly.
-Please note that the default timeout, while adjustable, is set to 75 seconds.
+They should be caught, logged and investigated properly.
+The default timeout, while adjustable, is set to 75 seconds.

-Since a View is by defintion not 100% up to date on the state of the documents, always include null-checks when you are processing `getDocument()` calls:
+Always include null-checks when processing `getDocument()` calls because by definition a view is not 100% up-to-date on the state of the documents.
+This is especially important if you are storing documents with time-outs or deleting them on a regular basis.
+The following example checks for a null document:

 ```java
 View view = client.getView("beer", "brewery_beers");